dyslecixdev/dsa/algorithms/algorithms.md

 3. Continuously repeat steps 1 and 2 recursively on the left and right arrays until every pivot is sorted in order.

 - It has O(N \* logN) time complexity.

+## Insertion Sort

+1. The for loop goes through N (i.e. array.length) number of times to check if all the elements are sorted.
+2. The while loop checks if the element its at is greater than the current element, and will continue to shift down until that's no longer the case.
+3. Place the current element at the position the while loop stopped at.

+- It has O(N^2) time complexity.

 # Recursion